gngrwzrd/UIImageLoader/readme.md

 ### NSURLSessionDataTask

-Each helper method on UIImage, UIImageView, and UIButton returns an NSURLSessionDataTask.
-You can either use it or ignore it.
-It's useful if you ever needed to cancel an image request.
+Each load method returns the NSURLSessionDataTask used for network requests.
+You can either ignore it, or keep it.
+It's useful for canceling requests if needed.

 ## Other Useful Features